Latest ODV Version: ODV 5.3.0 (Jun 03 2020)

 ODV can display original data points or gridded fields based on the original data.
 ODV has two fast weighted-averaging gridding algorithms as well as the advanced DIVA gridding software built-in.
 Gridded fields can be color-shaded and/or contoured.
 ODV supports five different map projections and can be used to produce high quality cruise maps.
 ODV graphics output can be send directly to printers or may be exported to PostScript, gif, png, or jpg files.
 The resolution of exported graphics files is specified by the user and not limited by the pixel resolution of the screen.

 The ODV data format allows dense storage and very fast data access.
 Large data collections with millions of stations can easily be maintained and explored on inexpensive desktop and notebook computers.
-Data from Argo, GTSPP, CCHDO, World Ocean Database, World Ocean Atlas, World Ocean Circulation Experiment (WOCE), SeaDataNet, and Medar/Medatlas can be directly imported into ODV.
-Ready-to-use versions of the WOCE data, the gridded World Ocean Atlas 2009, 2005 and 2001 as well as many other important geoscience datasets are available for download.
+Data from Argo, GTSPP, CCHDO, CORA, World Ocean Database, World Ocean Atlas, World Ocean Circulation Experiment (WOCE), SeaDataNet, and Medar/Medatlas can be directly imported into ODV.
+Ready-to-use versions of the WOCE data, the gridded World Ocean Atlas as well as many other important geoscience datasets are available for download.

 ODV also supports the netCDF format and lets you explore and visualize CF, COARDS, GDT and CDC compliant netCDF datasets.
 This works with netCDF files on your local machine as well as with remote netCDF files served by an OPeNDAP server.
 Climate data in netCDF format are available here.